 There are specific guidelines and regulations for the reporting of suspected abuse within nursing homes.
 Under federal regulations set forth by the Centers for Medicare and Medicaid Services, persons such as physicians, caregivers, persons responsible for the care or custody of the elder, licensed staff, clergy, and ombudsman are required to report any suspicions of elder abuse.

 According to the Code of Federal Regulations, the resident has the right to be free from abuse, neglect, misappropriation of resident property, and exploitation.
+This includes but is not limited to freedom from corporal punishment, involuntary seclusion and any physical or chemical restraint not required to treat the resident’s medical symptoms.
 The facility, in which the elder person resides, must develop and implement written policies and procedures prohibiting the mistreatment, neglect, abuse, and misappropriation of resident property.
 (Resident Behavior & Facility Practices Code of Regulations) While each state maintains its own requirements related to reporting, investigating, and preventing elder abuse, the federal regulations requires all alleged violations involving abuse be reported immediately, but not later than 2 hours after the allegation is made.
 (Electric Code of Federal Regulations)

 Elder Abuse Prevention in Nursing Homes